 Restrictive covenants are a way in which businesses can prevent former directors and employees from divulging information about their business or leaving to join a competitor.

-The team can act for the original business, the individuals or the competitor in claims for injunctions (including springboard injunctions) and damages.
+The team can act for the original business, the individuals, or the competitor in claims for injunctions (including springboard injunctions) and damages.

-We also advise individuals who are contemplating leaving an employer to join a competitor or set up a new business in competition.
+Our dispute solicitors also advise individuals who are contemplating leaving an employer to join a competitor or set up a new business in competition.

-The team acts in claims for injunctions (including springboard injunctions) and damages where a team or part of a team of employees leave at the same time to join a competitor, which creates a substantial and immediate problem for the employer.
+The team acts in claims for injunctions (including springboard injunctions) and damages where a team or part of a team of employees leaves at the same time to join a competitor, which creates a substantial and immediate problem for the employer.

 An employee or director may leave a business to join a competitor or start up a competing business and take confidential information with them such as client lists, client contact details, technical specifications or designs and drawings.